Finnish Defence Forces: World War II

-These conflicts involving Finland has had a significant impact on the Finnish defense force of today, while other European militaries have reduced their forces, Finland has maintained a large conscript-based reserve army.
-As a Swedish report stated: "The reason why the FDF chose to maintain this model while its Nordic neighbours jumped on the expeditionary bandwagon is not hard to see.
+These conflicts involving Finland had a significant impact on the modern Finnish defence force.
+While other European militaries have reduced their forces, Finland has maintained a large conscript-based reserve army.
+As a Swedish report stated: "The reason why the FDF chose to maintain this model while its Nordic neighbors jumped on the expeditionary bandwagon is not hard to see.
 Sharing a 1340km border with Russia, the need for large ground forces is self-explanatory.
-Furthermore, memories of World War II – in which over 2 per cent of the population perished in two brutal wars with the Soviet Union – are very much alive in Finland".
+Furthermore, memories of World War II – in which over 2 percent of the population perished in two brutal wars with the Soviet Union – are very much alive in Finland".
 This same aspect has been highlighted even more strongly after the Russian invasion of Ukraine and Finland's decision to join NATO.
 With quotes like; "After World War II, having thwarted the advance of the mighty Red Army in the Winter War of 1939-40 and then seeking to recapture the territory the Soviets eventually claimed, Finland had to settle for neutrality imposed by Moscow.
-But to almost everyone’s surprise, it succeeded in this degrading task, too, building up armed forces that were highly capable and were energetically supported by civil society—while at the same time managing to maintain dialogue with Moscow.", "Finland still has compulsory military service.
+But to almost everyone's surprise, it succeeded in this degrading task, too, building up armed forces that were highly capable and were energetically supported by civil society—while at the same time managing to maintain dialogue with Moscow.", "Finland still has compulsory military service.
 Finland would be in a position to mobilize an army of 280,000 soldiers.
-That's quite a big army in modern Europe,", with similar views being expressed elsewhere as well, often referring to the fact that Finland has kept its conscript-based armed force or other readiness-related units, contrasting with other European countries that now have to re-arm, such as Germany as an example.
-During the events of 2022 all this has received attention internationally as well.
+That's quite a big army in modern Europe", with similar views being expressed elsewhere as well, often referring to the fact that Finland has kept its conscript-based armed force or other readiness-related units, contrasting with other European countries that now have to re-arm, such as Germany as an example.
+During the events of 2022, all this has received attention internationally as well.